hove-io/navitia/source/jormungandr/readme.md

 Make sure `key` and `socket` respectively match `instance_name` and `zmq_socket` from your Kraken config file ([kraken.ini](https://github.com/CanalTP/navitia/blob/dev/documentation/examples/config/kraken.ini)).

-As an alternative, you can also give the json through an environement variable like:
+As an alternative, you can also give the json through an environment variable like:
 ```sh
 JORMUNGANDR_INSTANCE_FR_IDF='{"key": "fr-idf","zmq_socket": "tcp://localhost:3000"}'
 ```

-## Environement Variables
+## Environment Variables

 Environment variables can be set when the service is started.
 Referer to [default_settings.py](https://github.com/CanalTP/navitia/blob/dev/source/jormungandr/jormungandr/default_settings.py)